 - Breach of warranty.

-What are each of these theories of liability?
+What is each of these theories of liability?
 While each state has its own specific laws, we can provide you with general information about these theories of liability.
 Most personal injury lawsuits are brought under a theory of negligence.

 When it comes to negligence, the law says that a party (a furniture designer, manufacturer, or marketer, e.g.) owes a duty of care to others.
 If the party engages in negligent behavior or negligently fails to act and another party suffers an injury as a result, then the negligent party can be liable for damages.
 In general, in a negligence claim, a plaintiff must show: